evafha/portfolio/README.md

 ## About Me

-I am Eva, an ambitious Interaction Design student based in Gjøvik, currently delving into the fascinating world of web development with a keen eye for universal design and inclusivity.
+I am Eva, an ambitious Interaction Designer currently delving into the fascinating world of web development with an eye for universal design and inclusivity.

 ## Technologies